gambitproject/gambit/doc/tools.gnm.rst

    one mixed strategy profile per line, in the same format used for output of equilibria (excluding the initial NE tag).

+.. cmdoption:: -m LAMBDA

+    .. versionadded:: 16.2.0

+   Specifies the value of lambda at which to assume no more equilibria are accessible via the specified ray, and terminate tracing.
+   Must be a negative number; default is -10.

+.. cmdoption:: -f FREQ

+    .. versionadded:: 16.2.0

+   Specifies the frequency to run a local Newton method step.
+This is a correction step that reduces accumulated errors in the path-following.
+   Default is 3.

+.. cmdoption:: -i MAXITS

+    .. versionadded:: 16.2.0

+   Specifies the maximum number of iterations in a local Newton method step.
+   Default is 10.

+.. cmdoption:: -c STEPS

+    .. versionadded:: 16.2.0

+   Specifies the number of steps to take within a support cell.
+Larger values trade off speed for security in tracing the path.
+Default is 100.

 .. cmdoption:: -v

    Show intermediate output of the algorithm.
 If this option is